City of Canterbury Bankstown

 The City of Canterbury Bankstown is served by the Hume Highway, the South Western Motorway, Bankstown Airport, and the Bankstown and East Hills railway lines.

-Major features of the City include Georges River National Park, Mirambeena Regional Park, Wolli Creek Regional Park, Deepwater Park, the Cooks River, the Georges River, the Bankstown CBD, Bankstown Central Shopping Centre, Roselands Shopping Centre, TAFE NSW South Western Sydney Institute (Bankstown, Chullora and Padstow Colleges), Western Sydney University (Bankstown Campus), Potts Hill Reservoirs, Bankstown City Gardens (Memorial Gardens), East Hills Park, Maluga Passive Park, Salt Pan Creek Wetlands, Canterbury Velodrome, Dunc Gray Velodrome, Bankstown Paceway, Canterbury Park Racecourse, Belmore Sports Ground, The Crest Sporting Complex, Bankstown Golf Club, Canterbury Golf Course, Georges River Golf Course, Bankstown Arts Centre, Australian Aviation Museum, Bankstown-Lidcombe Hospital and Canterbury Hospital.
+Major features of the City include Georges River National Park, Mirambeena Regional Park, Wolli Creek Regional Park, Deepwater Park, the Cooks River, the Georges River, the Bankstown CBD, Bankstown Central Shopping Centre, Roselands Shopping Centre, TAFE NSW South Western Sydney Institute (Bankstown and Padstow Colleges and Lidcombe College Chullora Campus), Western Sydney University (Bankstown Campus), Potts Hill Reservoirs, Bankstown City Gardens (Memorial Gardens), East Hills Park, Maluga Passive Park, Salt Pan Creek Wetlands, Canterbury Velodrome, Dunc Gray Velodrome, Bankstown Paceway, Canterbury Park Racecourse, Belmore Sports Ground, The Crest Sporting Complex, Bankstown Golf Club, Canterbury Golf Course, Georges River Golf Course, Bankstown Arts Centre, Australian Aviation Museum, Bankstown-Lidcombe Hospital and Canterbury Hospital.

 The original inhabitants of the City of Canterbury Bankstown were the Bidjigal, Dharug and Gweagal Aboriginal people.